Astraly-Labs/pragma-docs/docs/docs/v1/Resources/data-feeds/Supported Assets.md

 | DAI      | 4473161     | 18       | 0x001108cdbe5d82737b9057590adaf97d34e74b5452f0628161d237746b6fe69e | 0x6B175474E89094C44Da98b954EedeAC495271d0F | 0x0278f24c3e74cbf7a375ec099df306289beb0605a346277d200b791a7f811a19 |

-### Fixed Currency
+### Fixed Price

-Fixed Currency
+We have introduced a fixed price pair `FIXEDRESERVED/USD` for consumers who want to have a fixed rate of 1$.
-A fixed currency is a currency set to exactly one dollar ($1).
 Since this price is not directly available through the live data retrieval function (`get_data`), you must retrieve the price using the `calculate_twap` method from the `summary_stats` contract.
 To implement the fixed price, you can use the following Cairo code.
-The resulting fixed price will have **18 decimal** places:
+The resulting fixed price will have **18 decimals**.

 ```rust